adalton/apue3/Chapter10/Readme.md

    the disposition to its default and call kill the second time, instead of simply calling `_exit`?

+   If we called `_exit`, then the exit status of the process would not indicate that the process was terminated because of a signal.

 8. Why do you think the `siginfo` structure (Section 10.14) includes the real user ID, instead of the effective user ID, in the `si_uid` field?